-There are two general categories of multiplex immunoassays, and they are divided based on the type of surface on which the antibodies or antigens are bound.
+There are two general categories of multiplex immunoassays, and they are categorized based on the type of surface on which the antibodies or antigens are bound:

-- A solid planar surface on which the targets for each analyte are spatially separated
+- Planar microarray (protein chips) on which the targets for each analyte are spatially separated

-- antigen- or antibody-bound beads containing an identifying dye
+- Suspension array (microparticle or bead microarrays), which are antigen-/antibody-bound beads containing an identifying dye

 The multiplex immunoassay beads